Angela is a business owner and blogger who is learning her way through the professional world.

-Few people think of the Bible as a source for financial wisdom, yet the Bible mentions financial topics more often than almost any other issue, including prayer.
+Few people think of the Bible as a source for financial wisdom, yet it mentions financial topics more often than almost any other issue, including prayer.
 Sin is one of the few things mentioned more frequently, and these two topics often overlap.
 Ironically, it is these two topics that are also the most misunderstood by many Christians today.

 Money is a necessary tool on earth, and God has a lot to say on the topic.
 Money is not as evil as many suggest.
 The Bible states that the "love of money is the source of all kinds of evil."
 Note that it says "the love of money" not money is a source of all kinds of evil.
 Also note that it does not state that the love of money is the source of evil, but "all kinds of evil," which implies that it is an area to be cautious, not necessarily to avoid.
 So what exactly does the Bible say about financial topics?
 Below are ten key points God addresses continually.

 "And my God will supply every need of yours according to his riches in glory in Christ Jesus."